 The Biden administration does not support long-term storage of nuclear waste at the Yucca Mountain site and instead plans to pursue a consent-based siting process for interim spent fuel storage.
-In 2021, DOE issued a request for information seeking public input on the best approaches to siting an interim storage facility for spent nuclear fuel and in September 2022, released a funding opportunity to provide federal assistance to up to eight communities for the consideration of an interim storage facility.
-In June 2023, DOE announced it had selected 13 awardees from around the country to receive funding to form "consent-based siting consortia" to help DOE engage with local communities, universities, and other stakeholders.
+In 2021, DOE issued a request for information seeking public input on the best approaches to siting an interim storage facility for spent nuclear fuel and, in September 2022, released a funding opportunity to provide federal funding to up to eight communities for the consideration of an interim storage facility.